'Omics-related Data

 Contributing Genetic Accessions

-We recommend that sequence data be submitted to national biological archiving services such as the National Center for Biotechnology Information (NCBI) GenBank, or the European Nucleotide Archive (ENA) where they can be unified under a BioProject in NCBI or Study in ENA.
-Related metadata and supporting environmental data should be submitted to BCO-DMO to further enable discovery and re-use (See Advantages of Sharing 'Omic Data Links through BCO-DMO).
+We recommend that sequence data be submitted to national biological archiving services such as the National Center for Biotechnology Information (NCBI) GenBank or the European Nucleotide Archive (ENA) where they can be unified under a BioProject in NCBI or Study in ENA.
+Related metadata and supporting environmental data should be submitted to BCO-DMO to further enable discovery and re-use (see Advantages of Sharing 'Omic Data Links through BCO-DMO).

 What to send to BCO-DMO

 If you have metadata and additional data related to your genetic accessions (collection date, latitude, longitude, taxon names, treatment descriptions, environmental measurements, etc.), please submit them to us along with any relevant accession numbers (e.g. BioSample, SRA run id, etc).
 Note that submitting your accession numbers and related data in a tabular format (e.g. Excel, comma- or tab-delimited) will expedite our processing of your data.
-We will then create a Dataset Landing Page at BCO-DMO which is linked to your Project Page.
+We will then create a Dataset Landing Page at BCO-DMO that is linked to your Project Page.

 To submit accessions and related data, use our online Submission Tool at https://submit.bco-dmo.org/ to enter your metadata and upload data files.
 See the "Submitting Data" page for more information on using the Submission Tool.